Alice Childress (song): Additional versions

-Singles

-The song has not been released as a single and does not appear in a studio or live version as an additional track on any other single release.

 Compilations and soundtracks

 The album version of the song appears on the Summer EP, a four song CD released by Passenger/Caroline in 1995 to promote the band to radio programmers.

 The live version of the song appears on the 1997 album KCRW: Rare On Air, Vol. 3, put out by the Santa Monica public radio station on Mammoth Records.
 The album also includes songs by Cowboy Junkies, Fiona Apple, Guided By Voices, Stereolab, and others.